RLuke22/curriculum-learning-acr/README.md

 # Curriculum Learning for Imbalanced Classification in Large Vocabulary Automatic Chord Recognition

-This repository contains the implementation, results, and paper for the ISMIR 2021 paper "Curriculum Learning for Imbalanced Classification in Large Vocabulary Automatic Chord Recognition" (Rowe and Tzanetakis).
+This repository contains the source code and results for the ISMIR 2021 paper "Curriculum Learning for Imbalanced Classification in Large Vocabulary Automatic Chord Recognition" (Rowe and Tzanetakis).